header_EN

 Trophoblast

-Part of the placenta, produces pregnancy hormone.
-That is how the embryo supports its own further development.
+Ovary, forms pregnancy hormone.
+In this way, the embryo supports its own further development.

 Tubal pregnancy

-Implantation of the embryo in the oviduct.
-May in rare cases (when not recognized) lead to life-threatening complications (disruption of the oviduct, risk of bleeding to death).
-In rare cases there is the combination of tubal pregnancy and a pregnancy in the uterus in IVF!
+Ectopic pregnancy.
+Implantation of the embryo in the fallopian tube.
+In rare cases, if overlooked, can lead to life-threatening complications (burst fallopian tube, risk of bleeding).
+In IVF, in rare cases there is a combination of pregnancy in the uterus and pregnancy in the fallopian tube!

 Tubal sterility

-Infertility due to closure of oviduct or a malfunction of the oviduct due to salpingitis or endometriosis.
+Infertility due to tubal occlusion or tubal dysfunction due to inflammation or endometriosis.

 U